More Information:

 Register for no more than 17 credits in any term.

-A student who is dismissed for academic deficiency also may petition the Academic Advisory Committee for reinstatement.
+- Students who fail to meet the minimum GPA after their third, fourth, or fifth term of legal study (students in their second or third academic year) may petition the Academic Advisory Committee for reinstatement.
 The Committee, in its discretion, may grant such a petition for good cause shown and may impose such conditions as it deems appropriate in approving the reinstatement.
+See petition for reinstatement requirements and process below.

-In order to continue in residence a student must in the second and third years maintain a cumulative average for all work, in each semester as well as at the end of the academic year, of at least 2.0.
-A student who fails to qualify for a degree solely by reason of failing to maintain a 2.0 average in work undertaken during the third year may be permitted to continue in the Law School for an additional session.
-If, after the completion of the additional session, the student's average for that session combined with the average for the third academic year is 2.0 or higher, the student will be granted the degree.
+- A student who fails to qualify for a degree solely by failing to obtain a 2.3 term GPA in the student's final semester in the third year may be permitted to continue in the Law School for an additional semester with permission from the Vice Dean.
+If, after the completion of the additional semester, the student's GPA for that semester combined with the GPA for the entire third academic year is 2.3 or higher, the student will be granted the degree.

-Students who fail to complete degree requirements within the stated time period may petition the Academic Advisory Committee for permission to continue.
-Their ruling may include specific terms and conditions for degree completion.
+- A student who fails to complete degree requirements within the stated time period, other than described as above for academic deficiency, may petition the Academic Advisory Committee for permission to continue.
+Petitions will be considered following the same procedures as those for reinstatement, below, but with a focus on reasons for lack of timely completion and steps taken or to be taken to ensure degree completion.
+Their ruling may include specific terms and conditions for degree completion and will ensure the extension will comply with the American Bar Association guidelines for degree completion.
 The Dean must approve the petition and the terms or conditions imposed by the Committee.